Brandon205/Brandon205/README.md

 ### Hi, I'm Brandon check out my [portfolio][website]!

-## I am a Full Stack Web Developer willing to learn anything and everything!
+## I am a Full Stack Web Developer willing to learn anything!
-- 🔭 I’m currently working on bettering my Python skills
+- 🔭 I’m currently working on my Python skills
-- 🌱 I’m currently learning everything I can!
-- 📫 How to reach me: Feel free to message me on LinkedIn or send me an email at brandonblack02@gmail.com
+- 📫 Feel free to message me on LinkedIn or send me an email at brandonblack02@gmail.com
-- ⚡ Fun fact: I like to play guitar in my free-time
+- ⚡ Fun fact: I like to play guitar and go hiking in my free-time

 ### Contact me: